noahpselman/cloud-capstone-project/README.md

 * `/util` - Utility scripts/apps for notifications, archival, and restoration
 * `/aws` - AWS user data files

+** Note: The AWS and Globus Accounts behind this project are no longer in service. **

+## Project Description

+The GAS (Gene Annotation Service) framework allows user to submit and view results of gene annotations jobs.
+Users can be free or premium.
+Free results for free users are archieved soon after completion whereas premium users' results are stored in perpetuity.
+The framework is built as a distributed system described by the following chart.

+!()[imagesdistributed-system.png]

+Notice how messages between ec2 groups are persisted using SNS and SQS.
+This allows the system to be fault tolerent.
+EC2 instances running the web server and annotation server are members of auto-scaling groups that add/remove instances dependent on usage metrics.

+Globus is used for authentication and Stripe is used to handle credit card verification (of course only fake cards are used for the demo).

 ## Analysis of Autoscaling Behavior
+Locusts were used to test the autoscaling behavior.
+Below is an analysis of how the tests played out.

 #### Scaling out of web
 The autoscaling of the web group went as expected.
 After unleashing the locusts, the group added an instance every 5 minutes.
 As the number of requests did not subside, this continued until the group reached 10 instances, it's maximum.
 The  process was monotonic in that at no point did it remove an instance.
 This may have been possible since the alarm to scale in uses target wait time as its metric.
 Had the requests come back quicker, there may have been conflicting instructions from either alarm (as happened to some of my classmates).
 These observations underlie a reason that the request count may not be an optimal metric for scaling up.
 Receiving a high number of requests is only harmful to our system insofar as it impacts the user experience (defined broadly).
 Therefore, other metrics may be appropriate for scaling out, such as target response time.
 Because various endpoints are associated with vastly different workloads, other metrics may better capture important information like processed bytes.